TedEkstrom/Ticket-System/README.md

 More admin users

-To create users for the Ticket System, you must manually (for now) edit a json file with the format:
+To create users for the Ticket System, you must manually (for now) edit a json file (for example \\192.168.0.1\tickets\owners.json), with the format:

 {